Mahmoud-Kandel/budget-tracker/README.md

 -   Users can Get incomes.
 Create, Edit and Delete income.
 -   Users can Get expenses.
 Create, Edit and Delete expense.
--   UI made by ant mui.
+-   UI made by mui.
 -   Project made by React library + TypeScript.
 -   CRUD operators done in LocalStorage by context.